knightsUCF/CarRacing/Log.md

+# Variable Reward Saves the Day Roguelite Style

+We want the player to experience that RNG moment, where they are hoping they get the variable reward to help them carry on through.
+So one of the main ones will be "potions".
+Like the items in Mario Kart.

 # Next Up

 So we will save the below extra check to not destroy the last tile placed.
 There are a number of brute force ways to do this, so we will just save this for later.